rahulgopinath/rahulgopinath.github.io/publications.md

 My technical reports can be found [here](http://ir.library.oregonstate.edu/xmlui/handle/1957/7302/discover?query=Rahul+Gopinath&filtertype=author&filter_relational_operator=equals&filter=Gopinath%2C+Rahul).

 ---

+#### <a id='gopinath2017the'></a>[Gopinath, Jensen, Groce: _The Theory of Fault Coupling_ ICST, 2017]()
+Fault masking happens when the effect of one fault serves to mask that of another fault for particular test inputs.
+The coupling effect is relied upon by testing practitioners to ensure that fault masking is rare.
+It states that complex faults are coupled to simple faults in such a way that a test data set that detects all simple faults in a program will detect a high percentage of the complex faults..

+While this effect has been empirically evaluated, our theoretical understanding of the coupling effect is as yet incomplete.
+Wah proposed a theory of the coupling effect on finite bijective (or near bijective) functions with the same domain and co-domain, and assuming uniform distribution for candidate functions.
+This model however, was criticized as being too simple to model real systems, as it did not account for differing domain and co-domain in real programs, or for syntactic neighborhood.
+We propose a new theory of fault coupling for general functions (with certain constraints).
+We show that there are two kinds of fault interactions, of which only the weak interaction can be modeled by the theory of the coupling effect.
+The strong interaction can produce faults that are semantically different from the original faults.
+These faults should hence be considered as independent atomic faults.
+Our analysis show that the theory holds even when the effect of syntactical neighborhood of the program is considered.
+We analyze numerous real-world programs with real faults to validate our hypothesis.

 #### <a id='alipour2016evaluating'></a>[Alipour, Shi, Gopinath, Marinov, Groce: _Evaluating Non-Adequate Test-Case Reduction_ ASE, 2016]()